ElrhAhmed/ElrhAhmed/README.md

 - Design and operate **multi-zone network defenses** in EVE-ng — Cisco ZPF, ZTNA posture checks, and ML-augmented IDS — under the supervision of Pr.
 Ikram Ben Abdel Ouahab.
 - Build **stream-first detection pipelines** on Kafka + Spark Structured Streaming with PostgreSQL persistence and Streamlit visualization.
 - Work the full **SOC analyst stack**: log ingestion, correlation, triage, and incident response with Splunk, Wazuh, Suricata, and TheHive.
-- Lead the **IT GEEKS Club** at FST Tanger for the 2025–2026 mandate, running CTF training and applied-security workshops.
+- Lead the **IT GEEKS Club** at FST Tanger for the 2025–2026 mandate.

 **Open to:** PFA internship as a **Junior SOC Analyst** or **Cloud Security Engineer** — Tanger or Casablanca, starting Spring 2026.